founderofxponent/virion-labs-mono-repo/KB/api_and_architecture_docs/04_MCP_SERVER_MIGRATION_PLAN.md

 2. The function calls within the MCP Server's codebase will be updated to match the new `operationId`s exposed by the Unified API's OpenAPI schema.
 3. The request and response payloads will be updated to match the new, more descriptive schemas.

-The Unified API is organized into clear categories.
-For an administrator using the MCP server, the relevant endpoints will primarily fall under:
+For an administrator using the MCP server, the relevant endpoints will be found in the `/api/v1/workflows/` and `/api/v1/operations/` categories.
--   `/api/v1/operations/*` for direct business operations.
--   `/api/v1/workflows/*` for initiating multi-step business processes.
--   `/api/v1/admin/*` for platform-wide analytics and management.

 ---